Powering the Next Energy-Saving Idea

 Dry one load of clothes immediately after another.
 This will minimize heat loss, reducing warm-up and drying times.

-Switch to LED light bulbs.
-These bulbs use 90% less energy than typical incandescent bulbs, and they last 25x longer.
-Replacing just 5 bulbs can save $75 a year.
+Switch to LED bulbs.
+LEDs use 90% less energy than typical incandescent bulbs and last 25x longer.
+Replacing just five bulbs can save $75 a year.

-Use lighting control devices like dimmers, motion detectors, occupancy sensors, photocells and timers to provide light only when you need it.
+Use lighting control devices like dimmers, motion detectors, occupancy sensors and timers to provide light only when you need it.

 Keep lamps away from thermostats; the heat produced can cause your furnace to run less than needed or your air conditioner more than needed.